-Clean the outside of the machine with a soft cloth and neutral soap.
+- Clean the outside of the machine with a soft cloth and neutral soap. - This machine does not require oiling.

 Press the needle up/down button to raise the needle, turn the power switch off, then unplug the sewing machine.
 Remove the needle and presser foot.